Translate

 By then a feeling of doom has taken hold and I look back to the rest of the town which has now been completely revealed, blemishes and all, by the morning sun.
 All is quiet… almost too quiet.

 Then I see the edges of each dark patch begin to move.
 It’s a slow but steady movement.
 Those closest to each other meet and become a larger patch and continue to spread, seemingly more rapidly because of their greater size.
-In the churchyard this happens more quickly, since so many of the graves had been violated and tainted by the Funus Sorbrere.
+In the churchyard this happens more quickly, since so many of the graves had been violated and tainted by the Funus-Sorbrere.

 I’m rooted to the spot, helpless to stop the progression as the blight spreads darkening more and more of my hometown.
-Then I notice the farthest edge of the encroaching shadow begins begins to reach the outer edge of Nathan’s family estate and stops.
+Then I notice the farthest edge of the encroaching shadow begins to reach the outer edge of Nathan’s family estate and stops.

 "Of course, Nathan was able to beat it to a standstill back in the cemetery when he came to save me and Marisa," I breathe with the first rays of hope.
 Then I remember he's gone to ground...
 "Which means he's not here to protect us," I murmur sadly.